raae/queen.raae.codes/content/landing/dev-task-cheatsheet/index.md

 Imagine knowing your dev-task will STAY nailed down inside your dev-brain until you need to do it again.

-## My Piraty Dev-Task Cheatsheet is your hammer and nail
+## Captain Ola's Piraty Dev-Task Cheatsheet is your hammer and nail
-start rewriting your dev-task into many sub-task in 4 tiny steps
+start rewriting your dev-task into many sub-tasks in 4 tiny steps

-## Sign up for updates about My Piraty Dev-Task Cheatsheet
+## Sign up for updates about Captain Ola's Piraty Dev-Task Cheatsheet

-All I need from you is your best email adress, so I can send you some emails with about how our work is going,
+All Captain Ola needs from you is your best email adress, so he can send you some emails with about how his work is going.

-tips and inspiration along the way